quantatrading/Quanta-exoTrader/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-**Describe the feature you are requesting and how it would benefit the performance or user flow** Try to be specific
+**Describe the feature you are requesting and how it would benefit the performance or user flow** A clear and concise description of what the feature is, how it would work etc.

 **Have you considered achieving the outcome with current features?**
-Think about if this is currently possible by thinking different
+Think about if this is currently possible by thinking different.

+**Provide examples or data to support the request** Link to additional data or information.